- Home

 For people who do drink alcohol, they should follow the National Health and Medical Research Council guidelines.
 Healthy men and women should drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.

-If you’re looking for more support, the NSW Government offers friendly health coaches you can speak to over the phone (confidentially), from the comfort of your own home from 8 am to 8 pm, Monday to Friday.
-If you want to cut back on your alcohol intake, a coach can help you make a plan and set achievable goals.
+If you’re looking for more support, the NSW Government also offers friendly health coaches you can speak to over the phone (confidentially), from the comfort of your own home from 8 am to 8 pm, Monday to Friday.
+If you want to cut back on your alcohol intake a coach can help you make a plan and set achievable goals.
 They will share practical tools to change your habits and to overcome hurdles that stand in your way.
-See more details of the Get Healthy Information and Coaching Service.
+Find out more at the Get Healthy Information and Coaching Service.

 Here are a few ways you can reduce your alcohol use: